gothinkster/realworld/documentation/docs/specs/backend-specs/endpoints.md

 Required fields: `title`, `description`, `body`

-Optional fields: `tagList` as an array of Strings
+Optional fields: `tags` as an array of Strings